kmlawson/japanese-empire-mo3335/assignments.md

 - present in a way that, even if you are referring to a written set of notes or text, still flows naturally and smoothly
 - if a recorded presentation with slides, make effective use of images, show restraint in the use of text, generally slides that are merely a list of bullet points (in other words, don't do what lecturers often do at St Andrews!).

-The assessed presentations should be 5 minutes in length *and not a minute longer*.
-The presentation should summarise the main arguments, point out what was most interesting or useful as a takeaway from the chosen text, and include at least a sentence or two of your critical evaluation.
+The assessed presentation should be 5 minutes in length for in person and 8 minutes in length for recorded presentations *and not a minute longer*.
+Being slightly under the time limit is fine.
+The presentation should summarise the main arguments, point out what was most interesting or useful as a takeaway from the chosen text, and include at least some consideration of your critical evaluation: discuss at least one limitation or shortcoming.
+This should be substantive, based on an evaluation of concrete content, not superficial ("it was too long", "it was boring", "it was too theoretical").
 It should *not* a detailed and exhaustive retelling of the content: it should highlight the arguments, strengths and set the context.
+Nor is your goal to determine whether or not you can "recommend" that someone should read a book.
 Part (but not all) of the presentation may offer greater detail on a particularly important section.

 Some questions to consider as you prepare: